HerveAbdi/R4SPISE2018/README.md

 ### beersCATA

 Correspondence Analysis for CATA:

 Novices and experts evaluated 9 beers.

 ### cheeseMCA

 Multiple Correspondence Analysis:

 Analyzing a survey about cheese

+### fermentationIn2NationsMCA

+MCA with supplementary observations:

+Analysis of a survey about fermentation answered by 373 participants (220 Frecn and 183 Vietnamese).
+In addition 30 participants from the SPISE2018 advanced workshop answred the quetionnaire and are considered as supplemetary observations.

 ### multiculturalSortingSpices

 DISTATIS:

 Analyzing a sorting task with different groups of assessors

 ### sortingNoodlesInAsia

 DISTATIS:

 Analyzing a sorting task of pictures of Ramen Noodles with verbal description of the groups made by  the participants.